cabalmail/cabal-infra/README.md

 # Backups

 The code in this repository *does not* establish any form of backup.
 Mail is stored in AWS Elastic File System, and address data is stored in DynamoDB.
 AWS EFS is designed to achieve [99.999999999% (eleven nines) durability](https://aws.amazon.com/efs/faq/#Data_protection_.26_availability).
 AWS does not publish a durability rating for DynamoDB, but they [do say](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html#ddb_highavailability) that they replicate DynamoDB tables across multiple availability zones for "high durability".
+But AWS's SLA cannot save you from a user who says they accidentally deleted something important and needs your help to restore it.

 You are responsible for your own backups.

 # Everyday Use

 See the [User Manual](./docs/user_manual.md) for instructions on using the included application for creating and revoking email addresses.

+# Contributing

+This is my first open source project, so I don't have a rich